andriesbron/Cneurons/readme.md

 Example: Strings and organ

-Example demonstrates how to use autocorrelation for detecting a time sequences, in this case, A note strings or a E note cathedral organ recorded from Garageband, just to demonstrate the work process.
+Example demonstrates how to use autocorrelation for detecting a sound, in this case, A note strings or a E note cathedral organ recorded from Garageband, just to demonstrate the work process.

 First correlate the input sequence:
 - ACOR_autoCorrelate_float (...)